4E71-NOP/FlexibleLampStack/readme.md

 ### Notes on using services
 Some services require login/pass to connect to.
 Do as follow
-* **mysql** A default database is set on mysql.
-Connect with phpmyadmin with: host 'mysql', port '3306', dbname 'docker', user 'docker', password '1a2b3c4d'
+* **mysql** A default database is set on the mysql service.
+Connect to phpmyadmin with: host 'mysql', port '3306', dbname 'docker', user 'docker', password '1a2b3c4d'.
+This user is the standart readonly user.
+The `superUser` account use the same password.
 * **postgres** A default database is set on postgres.
 Connect with adminer with: host 'postgres', port '5432', dbname 'docker', user 'docker', password '1a2b3c4d'
 * **mc** Connect to your localhost like this `ssh -l mc <your.local.server.IP> -p 2222`.
 Then use the password 'mc'.
 * **pure-ftpd** Connect to the FTP service with any FTP sotware and use login: 'flexible', password 'flexible'